For Presenters and Moderators – International Stroke Conference

 As a poster presenter, it is mandatory for you to upload your poster to the ePoster site.
 An e-mail with instructions on how to upload to the site was/will be sent to all poster presenters in early 2022 from [email protected].
 Benefits of uploading your ePoster with audio and video:

 - Broader reach of your study: Thousands of attendees can access your science through ePoster workstations or their own computers by logging in to the International Stroke Conference Web site.

 - ePosters with audio gives you the opportunity to pre-record a brief discussion of your study to enhance and reinforce the information on your poster.

 Online Submission for Poster Presentations: ePosters

-Instructions to upload your poster electronically were sent to you via e-mail in [date TBA].
-Please check your spam/junk filter if you do not see the e-mails in your Inbox and add this address to your contact list: email@example.com.
+Instructions to upload your poster electronically were/will be sent to you via e-mail in early 2022.
+Please check your spam/junk filter if you do not see the e-mails in your Inbox and add this address to your contact list: [email protected].
 Poster presenters, please remember that it is mandatory for you to upload your poster electronically prior to the conference.
 This will give more people the opportunity to view your science.
-Posters must be uploaded electronically by [date TBA].

-If you did not receive an e-mail with ePoster information and instructions, please contact firstname.lastname@example.org.
+If you do not receive an e-mail with ePoster information and instructions, please contact [email protected].